kbengine/kbengine/kbe/src/lib/python/Doc/distutils/setupscript.rst

     It is recommended that versions take the form *major.minor[.patch[.sub]]*.

 (3)
     Either the author or the maintainer must be identified.
+If maintainer is provided, distutils lists it as the author in :file:`PKG-INFO`.

 (4)
     These fields should not be used if your package is to be compatible with Python